-Thermal (“heat”) burns are the result of exposure the high temperatures accompanying the fires that often occur following a chemical plant explosions.
-Thermal burns can vary from minor first and second degree redness and blistering to “full thickness” third degree burns that will require months of painful treatment in a hospital’s special Burn Unit.
+Thermal (“heat”) burns are the result of exposure to the high temperatures accompanying the fires that often occur following chemical plant explosions.
+Thermal burns can vary from minor first and second-degree redness and blistering to “full-thickness” third-degree burns that will require months of painful treatment in a hospital’s special Burn Unit.

 Many chemical plant processes require the use of strong acids.
-If an acid contacts human skin, it can quickly damage that is similar to a third degree thermal burn.
+If acid contacts human skin, it can quickly damage that is similar to a third-degree thermal burn.
 Unlike a thermal burn, where tissue damage ceases once the victim is removed from danger, chemical burns will continue to cause damage until either the chemical process runs out of energy or until the burn agent is neutralized.